The Literary Encyclopedia Research Travel Award 2019

-We are pleased to announce the results of the travel award competition for 2016-2017 sponsored by The Literary Encyclopedia.
-This year we have decided to offer this award to four rather than just two/three early career researchers because the royalties generously donated by our contributors and editors to our Scholarship Fund made this possible.
-The projects we have chosen are original, historically informed and timely, showing real insight and deep understanding of the matters they explore; it is exhilarating to be able to extend our support to such a wide range of valuable and inspiring work.
-The four awarded projects are the following:
+We are pleased to announce the results of the travel award competition for 2019 sponsored by The Literary Encyclopedia.
+We have decided to award five such grants this year, one in the value of £750 and four in the value of £500.
+The projects we have chosen are original, historically informed and potentially conducive to scholarship of significant impact; we are pleased to be able to extend our support to such valuable and inspiring work.
+The awarded projects are the following:

 First place - £750

 Troy Wellington-Smith, PhD candidate, University of California, Berkeley– Kierkegaard and the History of the Book and Reading in Golden Age Denmark

 This research is particularly interested in Kierkegaard’s relationship to the material book, both in terms of Kierkegaard’s personal library and in regard to Kierkegaard’s explicit interest in the printing process.
 The chief objective is to survey instances of indirect communication (in the form of typography and layout) and their intricate effects on Kierkegaard's readership.
 Although Kierkegaard wrote constantly of “hiin Enkelte, min Læser” [that single individual, my reader], little research has been done into his readership.
 The claim is often made that Kierkegaard’s pseudonymous writings were read primarily by highly educated men, while his signed upbuilding discourses were read by men of various levels of education and women (who were barred from attending the University of Copenhagen); one of the objectives of this project is to test this claim with a large sample of contemporary editions that have signatures in them, and which are housed in the the Royal Library of Denmark, the Søren Kierkegaard Centre and the library of the Institut for Informationsstudier on the University of Copenhagen.